 Prenatal vitamin supplements are designed to help you get the right balance of nutrients recommended for a healthy pregnancy, including folic acid and iron.
 If you choose to take a supplement, make sure it’s one tailored to conception and pregnancy, as regular multivitamins may contain potentially high levels of the vitamins you should be avoiding.
 And remember, they’re not a replacement for eating a healthy, balanced diet, which will give your baby the best start in life.

 Vitamins B12 for vegetarians

-The Department of Health recommends that pregnant women should avoid liver and liver products.
-You should also be aware that some vitamin supplements are high in this vitamin, so always choose a safe pregnancy supplement.
+That’s why the Department of Health recommends that pregnant women should avoid liver and liver products.
+You should also be aware that some vitamin supplements are high in vitamin A, so always choose a safe pregnancy supplement.
 Your midwife will be able to help you with this.

 The good news is that most pregnant women will get all the vitamin A they need from beta-carotene.
 This is found naturally in fruit and vegetables like red, yellow and orange peppers, spinach, carrots, mangoes, apricots and melons.